ClaudiuHBann/IStream/README.md

 # IStream
-Fast and easy to use single-header (de)serializer with a simple format.
+Fast and easy to use single-header parser with a simple format for C++20.